 Show any expenses you can claim against this income here.
-Don't include it with other expenses at Question 28.
+Do not include it with other expenses at Question 29.

 Question 12D Net schedular payments

 This is the total gross schedular payments shown at Box 12B, less any expenses being claimed at Box 12C.